atlantis-nova/simtag/README.md

 Author: **Michelangiolo Mazzeschi**<br>
 Published: **2nd September 2024**

+***There is an identical term used in statistics, however, this approach is used on top of vector retrieval, and not to compute feature importance

 # simtag, covariate search made easy

 [Visit us](https://simsearch.co/) for more information about development.
 We aim to introduce the following technologies: